Stochastic first-order methods for average-reward Markov decision processes: Numerical experiments

+We consider Taxi, a grid-world alike MDP with state space $|\calS|=500$ and action space $|\calA|=6$.
+In the $5$ by $5$ grid world, there are four designated pick-up and drop-off locations where the passenger spawns in one of them and wants to go to one of the rest locations.
+The agent can move up, down, left, or right on the map, and pick up and drop off the passenger.
+The agent starts at a random position while the passenger starts at a random designated location.
+The goal of the agent is to pick up the passenger and drop him off at the desired destination.
+A negative cost ($-20$) is given when the agent picks up the passenger and drops him off at the designated location.
+The agent gets a cost $(+15)$ whenever illegal actions are performed (e.g., pick up at empty locations).
+Additionally, every step triggers a $(+1)$ cost to promote shorter routes.

-Using the constructed MDP instances, we test the performance of the SPMD method with EVRTD as the critic (namely SPMD-EVRTD), and compare its performance against the SPMD method with VRTD as the critic (namely SMPD-VRTD).
+Using the Taxi instance, we test the performance of the SPMD method with EVRTD as the critic (namely SPMD-EVRTD), and compare its performance against the SPMD method with VRTD as the critic (namely SMPD-VRTD).
 Figure~\ref{fig-numerical-study-mc} plots the average cost function of the current policies against the number of iterations of the SPMD method.

-In all three experiments, we can see that for the blue curves, the average cost function in the later iterations decreases continuously.
+In the presence of a regularizer, we can see that for the blue curves, the average cost function in the later iterations decreases continuously.
 In comparison, it is hard for the SPMD method without the EVRTD solver to make progress in the later iterations.
+When no regularizer is added, VRTD and EVRTD perform similarly with EVRTD achieves slightly better results.
 As a result, this set of experiments showcases that the VRTD method fails to efficiently evaluate the insufficiently random policies due to lack of exploration, and the EVRTD method can remedy this issue to enable fast and robust convergence of the SPMD method.